tehnick/plasma-theme-serious/README.md

 Serious theme for serious work.

+Have you tired from shiny colorful plasma themes?
+Try this one.
 The basic idea: transparent widgets without visible borders, flat items, minimum of rounded corners, no gradients, only gray and cold colors.

-Theme should work fine even with disabled Desktop Effects (see Compositor Settings in System Settings).
+This theme should work fine even with disabled Desktop Effects (see Compositor Settings in System Settings).

-Have in mind that Panels widget in this theme is not transparent and this was done intentionally.
+Have in mind that Panel widget in this theme is not transparent and this was done intentionally.

 ## Extra links